Courtroom Room Number: 969

 - All parties must be present in court by 9:30 A.M. unless otherwise scheduled with the Court.

-- Virtual hearings via Microsoft Teams will be scheduled by the Court Clerk.
-Any adjournments must be obtained through the Part Clerk (firstname.lastname@example.org).
+- Virtual hearings will be scheduled by the Court.
+Any adjournments must be obtained through chambers.

 - Infant Compromise petitions must comply with CPLR § 1208.
 If any portion of the settlement is structured, the cost of the annuity must be stated in the order.
 The attorney’s affirmation must account for all defendants named in the caption and indicate dismissals, discontinuances or defaults in appearances.
-A current medical report, physician affirmation, and affirmation of no liens are required with the submissions.
+A current medical report, physician’s affirmation, and affirmation of no liens are required with the submissions.
 The proposed order must be e-mailed in Word format, and must include the infant’s full name and date of birth.

-- All paragraphs must be numbered and exhibits must be separated by tabs.
+- All submissions must be separated by exhibit tabs.